 Born and raised in Philadelphia, Eric Corey Freed attended Temple University College of Architecture, graduating with honors in 1994.
 While a student, Eric had the opportunity to focus his concentration on Urban Design in Rome, Italy.

-During several years working in both Philadelphia and New York City, Eric became very active within the profession.
-He worked under acclaimed architect Beverly Willis, and helped design two schools in New York.
-Their design for Manhattan Village Academy was widely published.
-At that time, when Eric was just 25 years old, noted architect and critic Philip Johnson described him as "one of the real brains of his generation".
+Right before graduating, Eric began working under acclaimed architect Beverly Willis, and helped design two schools in New York.
+Their design for Manhattan Village Academy was widely acclaimed.
+At the time, when Eric was just 25 years old, noted architect and critic Philip Johnson described him as "one of the real brains of his generation".

 In 1996, Eric accepted a position in Santa Fe, New Mexico with a former apprentice of the master, Frank Lloyd Wright.
 While there, he had direct contact with both the most ancient and the newest of environmental building materials.
-Seeking to expand his knowledge, Eric relocated to San Francisco in 1997 to start his own practice and join the heart of the environmental movement.
+Seeking to launch his practice, Eric relocated to San Francisco in 1997 to start his own practice and impacted the environmental movement for nearly 20 years there.
+Today, Eric lives in beautiful Portland, Oregon, where he consults on projects around the globe.

 Eric co-developed the Sustainable Design programs at the Academy of Art University and University of California Berkeley Extension.
-He sits on the boards of Architects, Designers & Planners for Social Responsibility (ADPSR), Green Home Guide and West Coast Green, as well as the advisory boards of nearly a dozen other organizations.
+He's served on the boards of Architects, Designers & Planners for Social Responsibility (ADPSR), Green Home Guide and West Coast Green, as well as the advisory boards of nearly a dozen other organizations.
+He currently teaches Thesis in the Masters of Sustainable Design Program at Boston Architectural College.

 He was the founding Chair of Architecture for The San Francisco Design Museum and one of the founders of ecoTECTURE: The Online Journal of Ecological Design.
 He has been a regular contributor for Sustainable Industries Journal, Luxe, Natural Home, Metropolitan Home and dozens of other publications.
-Eric lectures around the country at over 70+ conferences and events a year, and his work has been featured in Dwell, Metropolis, Town & Country, Natural Home and Newsweek.
+Eric lectures around the country at over 50+ conferences and events a year, and has lectured in all 50 states and 7 countries.
+His work has been featured in Dwell, Metropolis, Town & Country, Natural Home and Newsweek.
 He has been seen on television on Fox News, HGTV, The Sundance Channel and PBS.